 GamCare offers a range of help and advice.
 You can browse our website for more information about gambling and problem gambling.
 If you want to speak to someone you can call the National Gambling HelpLine, operated by GamCare, on Freephone 0808 8020 133.

-If you’d rather chat to an advisor online, you can contact us via our NetLine service.
-The NetLine provides confidential advice, information and emotional support throughout Great Britain to anyone experiencing problems with gambling.
-The NetLine is an online text ‘chat’ service, where you can talk to an adviser by typing, and they will type back.
+If you’d rather chat to an adviser online, you can contact us via our 1-2-1 chat service.
+Theprovides confidential advice, information and emotional support throughout Great Britain to anyone experiencing problems with gambling.
+You can talk to an adviser by typing, and they will type back.
 You can access the service via a smartphone, tablet, laptop or desktop PC.
 As well as reading what the adviser types, the adviser can also send you documents and links to read later.

 Is the Netline confidential and anonymous?